jplimmer/next-cart/README.md

 ---

 ## ✨ Features
-- ✅ Homepage with product overview
-- ✅ Hero section with CTA
+- ✅ Homepage with product overview - Hero section with CTA, featured products grid, and new arrivals grid.
-- ✅ Different pages
+- ✅ Different pages - Static pages like About us, Contact, and dynamic pages like Products list, individual product details and Admin dashboard.
-- ✅ Search
+- ✅ Search - Global search via Command dialog (Ctrl+K), product filtering by query and categories
-- ✅ Add
+- ✅ Add - Add to cart functionality (placeholder), and admin forms for adding new products.
-- CRUD functions in /admin
+- ✅ CRUD functions in /admin - Create, read, update, and delete products and categories via tables, forms, and server actions.

 ---